Get a jump start now by creating an account with our simple online tool.

 The pass/fail option is intended to allow students to stretch themselves to take a course that they find really challenging.
 The pass/fail option doesn't mean that you'll need to do less work for the class, but it can relieve some of the pressure of worrying about what grade you'll get.

 Each degree program has a maximum number of pass/fail options you can take each term.
 Please see your degree requirements.
 In general, the limit for most two-year programs is two pass/fail courses.
+This includes all for-credit courses that have mandatory pass/fails.
+This limit does not include non-credit courses which offer pass/fail grading.
 Students in the Evening Master's Program cannot take their courses Pass/Fail, with the exception of Current Topics.

 Note that other divisions have different pass/fail deadlines and procedures.
 If you’re taking a course outside of Harris, check in with your instructor early in the quarter.
 Here are a few procedures we’re aware of (but things change, so still talk to your instructor):

-If you are taking a course that is offered by another college or division within UChicago but is cross-listed with Harris, you can generally use the Harris pass/fail webform.
+If you are taking a course that is offered by another college or division within UChicago but is cross-listed with Harris, you should follow the policy of the parent department.
 Inquire with your academic advisor if you are unsure.

 Reading/research courses allow students to pursue individual research or learn about a topic not covered by regular course work.
 Students interested in pursuing a reading/research course should ask a full-time Harris faculty member to be the instructor for the course.
 Instructors are under no obligation to accept a student’s request to take a reading/research course with them.
 Often instructors choose to lead a reading/research course because the topic of the student’s research aligns with their own research interests.